This article has been amended since its original publication to reflect the latest updates to the ECO scheme in 2017.

 - Boiler grants will be available until the Energy Company Obligation closes its doors, which will be in September 2018.
 Energy Providers have agreed to make a funding pot of £1.3 billion available for each year the scheme is operational.

-- The free boiler scheme isn’t open to everyone unfortunately.
+- The scheme isn’t open to everyone unfortunately.
 You have to be on certain benefits to apply and the criteria is very strict.
 For example pensioners need to be in receipt of Pension Guarantee Credit; a state pension alone will not be enough.

 - Energy providers risk massive fines if they don’t meet carbon emissions targets set by the Government.

 - The scheme applies to non condensing gas boilers, or condensing boilers under 86% efficient.
 We are now also taking applications for LPG, oil boiler and electric storage heater grants.
+There are also grants available for home insulation, you can learn more about this at Free Insulation Grants.

 - Your existing boiler must be inefficient (less than 86%) with a rating of between Band C and Band G. This can easily be established by the make and model of your boiler.
 A and B rated condensing boilers are not eligible for replacement.